 There’s no doubt that the tech field is booming, and startups became the biggest source of new jobs in our current economy.
 The dark side of that is that the tech world is also getting cluttered with new businesses and solutions arising on a daily basis, which means, the fight for the attention of the media and target audiences is a real thing.

-To understand the value of marketing tech PR we first need to understand PR in general.
+To understand the value of marketing tech PR we first need to understand what is PR and its benefits and disadvantages.
 PR is commonly used to refer to situations where an individual or organization looks bad and needs help to restore a positive image in the public eye.
 While this is certainly true, this crisis management is only a small part of what PR is and what PR specialists get up to.
 The main role of PR is not to fix a negative image, but to establish a positive one in the first place.

 However PR is not simply telling people how great you are, it is a bit more subtle than that.
 PR aims to get stories featured in the media that frame you or your brand in a positive narrative or story, which will have the effect of increasing brand awareness and establishing authority and credibility.
 With this understanding of PR, what is PR for tech companies?